 The Reynolds number formula depends on viscosity.
 We generally distinguish two types of viscosity:

 Dynamic viscosity is a quantity that measures the force needed to overcome internal friction in a fluid.
 The units of dynamic viscosity are: , or .

 Kinematic viscosity is the dynamic viscosity divided by density .
 Therefore, it's a quantity that represents the dynamic viscosity of a fluid per unit density and is expressed in . to learn more about density, visit our density calculator.

 The Reynolds number calculator simultaneously uses two different Reynolds number equations, as below:

-In this calculator you can choose a particular substance from some examples we have prepared or enter your own fluid parameters.
+In this calculator, you can choose a particular substance from some examples we have prepared or enter your own fluid parameters.
 Characteristic linear dimension (or characteristic length) in the above formulas is a matter of convention.
 For example, to describe:

 Other shapes usually have a defined equivalent diameter.